 Spending time looking for a baby tooth.
 Instead, contact your pediatric dentist immediately.
 Remember, a baby tooth can’t be placed back in the mouth because it could damage permanent teeth.

 Scrubbing a permanent tooth with water or soap.
-Scrubbing the tooth or cleaning it with soap and water can cause further damage.
+Rubbing the tooth or cleaning it with soap and water can cause further damage.
 Instead, place it in a glass of milk and seek immediate care from your child’s dentist.

 Leaving the permanent tooth in a glass of water.
 Water can damage cells on the root of the tooth necessary for it to reattach.
-A clean container with cold milk is a much better option, or if milk is not available, place the tooth in a container with your child’s saliva.
+A clean container with cold milk is a much better option, or if milk is not available, place the tooth in a bowl with your child’s saliva.

 Why is it important to contact your pediatric dentist after a child has a baby or permanent tooth knocked out?

 Time is critical when trying to save a permanent tooth and reduce the need for extensive dental treatment.
-Contacting your pediatric dentist immediately is important as he can give you further guidance and advice to follow until you arrive at the office.
+Contacting your pediatric dentist ASAP is crucial as he can give you further guidance and advice to follow until you arrive at the office.
 Also, some dental injuries are not readily apparent, so whenever there is an accident involving dental or facial trauma, it’s always best to have it evaluated.
 If your child does not already have a pediatric dentist, it’s a good time to schedule their first visit!

 How can my dentist help a child that has a chipped or broken tooth?

 If your child chips a tooth, take the fragment with you to the pediatric dentist if you’re able to find it.
-Even if the dentist is unable to repair the tooth with the missing piece, he or she will still be able to treat your child and in most cases will still be able to repair the tooth.
+Even if the dentist is unable to repair the tooth with the missing piece, he or she will still be able to treat your child and in most cases will still be able to fix the tooth.
 Prompt treatment may reduce the chances of infection or the need for further extensive treatment.

-The activities where a mouthguard is a must include football, lacrosse and hockey.
-Mouthguards are also strongly encouraged in baseball, basketball, soccer, wrestling and gymnastics.
+The activities where a mouthguard is a must include football, lacrosse, and hockey.
+Mouthguards are also strongly encouraged in baseball, basketball, soccer, wrestling, and gymnastics.
 Parents should also consider them for leisure activities like biking, rollerblading and skateboarding – especially for beginners!